mikeizbicki/ucr-cs100/textbook/assignment-help/output-formatting-in-c++/README.md

 cout << teal << "Hello World!" << reset << endl;
 cout << white << "Hello World!" << reset << endl;
 ```
 This code prints "Hello World!" in every color available in ANSI.
-Storing the codes in string makes them much more readable.
-This can be done for any of the other formatting setting.
-Another useful option is to make functions that take strings as parameters and return the same strings with ANSI codes added.
+Storing the code in strings makes them much more readable.
+This can be done for any of the other formatting settings.
+Another useful option is to make functions that take strings as parameters and return the same strings with ANSI codes attached.
 ```
 string redFont(string in){
 	string red = "\033[31m";